Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/ui-integration/Scrolling_in_linked_channels_list.md

 ---
 # (Required) Ensure all values are filled up
-name: "Scrolling in the list of linked channels in RHS"
+name: "Infinite scroll in the list of linked channels in RHS"
 status: Active
 priority: Normal
 folder: ui-integration